- What’s an unhotel?

 You can pay by debit or credit card: VISA, Mastercard and American Express will all do nicely.

 When you book, we take the full payment for your stay.
-When you arrive, we’ll pre-authorise your card to cover damage and any optional services you consume during your stay — things like room service and special equipment rental.
+When you arrive, we’ll pre-authorise your card to cover damage and any optional services you consume during your stay – things like hiring special equipment.
 Just as in a hotel or a car rental company.

 Our policy is that the price you see on the site when you click ‘Submit’ is the price you pay.
 No ifs, no buts.

-Any extra charges you incur during your stay – like room service, for example – will be optional, obvious and clearly signposted.
+Any extra charges you incur during your stay will be optional, obvious and clearly signposted.
 We’d rather you loved the experience, booked again and told your friends about it than chiselling a few extra doubloons out of you.

 For security reasons, and so as not to spoil the surprise, we don’t provide full details of the locations of any of the homes online.
 We’ll give you the specific address as well as directions to the front door when you complete your booking.